fgeorges/mlproj/README.md

 ## TODO

-- document the environment file format on the website
 - allow command `new` to create projects with different scaffoldings
   - using "embedded" scaffoldings (empty, plain, complete, annotated, web, rest...)
   - using "remotes" ones (on Git repos?)